Romanish

 On the value of definition

 Most of these exonyms were equated or adapted in a pejorative manner at some point, for instance, the English word "welch" meant "to steal, to go back on your word", the Greek word "vlakas", already in existence before the Romans colonized the eastern Adriatic, means "soft, foolish, stupid", while the proto-Germanic word "walaz", meant "corpse".
 These words were equated with the Romance language speaking neighboring groups, much like the word "gyp" or "jew" came to mean "to offer compensation lower than the value of the material good or service provided".
 For that matter, the use of the term "Romani" to describe the people group tracing to Northern India known as "gypsies", has been used mostly since 1976 after a U.N. affiliated European council determined the word "gypsy" should be replaced.
 Historically, the term "Romani" meant "Roman citizens", "Romanus" being the Latin singular for the same, while "Roma" is the name for the city of Rome, in the Latin language.
-How fantastic to call the people who were referred to as a slang term for "Egyptians", "Romans" instead, centuries and centuries after the Roman Empire fell!
+How fantastic to call the people previously referred to as a slang term for "Egyptians", "Romans" instead, centuries and centuries after the Roman Empire fell!
 These people called themselves an unwritten term that sounds phonetically a lot more like "Doma" and "Domari" than "Roma" and "Romani", but if you want to undermine what it means to be "Roman", and create confusion, you can equate groups of people with different ideas that serve to otherize them, and control the narrative in your society.
 This has been done over and over and over.

 Why the term "Roman" matters